-COVID-19 significantly hurt Coca-Cola’s (NYSE:KO) second-quarter results, which it reported yesterday.
-In the quarter, the beverage giant’s revenue fell 28.5% YoY (year-over-year) to $7.15 billion, missing Wall Street’s expectation of $7.18 billion.
+The COVID-19 pandemic hurt Coca-Cola’s second-quarter results, which it reported yesterday.
+In the quarter, the beverage giant’s revenue fell 28.5 percent YoY (year-over-year) to $7.15 billion.
+The revenue missed Wall Street’s expectation of $7.18 billion.
 The revenue decline reflected restaurant closures and the loss of sales from other away-from-home consumption events.
-Coca-Cola generally derives about 50% of its revenue from away-from-home channels.
-Excluding the impact of currency fluctuations and acquisitions and divestitures, the company’s organic revenue fell 26%.
+Coca-Cola generally derives about 50 percent of its revenue from away-from-home channels.
+Excluding the impact of currency fluctuations and acquisitions and divestitures, the company’s organic revenue fell 26 percent.

 However, investors were pleased with the company’s update about improving trends in away-from-home channels with the easing of lockdowns.
-Coca-Cola stock rose 2.3% yesterday.
-The stock had fallen 17% year-to-date as of July 20.
+Coca-Cola stock rose 2.3 percent yesterday.
+The stock had fallen 17 percent year-to-date as of July 20.

-In the second quarter, Coca-Cola’s adjusted EPS fell 33.3% YoY to $0.42, but beat analysts’ forecast of $0.40.
+In the second quarter, Coca-Cola’s adjusted EPS fell 33.3 percent YoY to $0.42, but beat analysts’ forecast of $0.40.
 Lower revenue and currency headwinds impacted its bottom line.

-The company’s adjusted gross margin narrowed by 300 basis points YoY to 57.7% in the second quarter.
-Meanwhile, its adjusted operating margin contracted by about 30 basis points, to 30.0%.
+The company’s adjusted gross margin narrowed by 300 basis points YoY to 57.7 percent in the second quarter.
+Meanwhile, the adjusted operating margin contracted by about 30 basis points to 30.0 percent.
 The company’s cost management efforts helped mitigate some weakness in its top line.

 Coca-Cola’s volumes fell in all of its major beverage categories as lockdowns impacted on-the-go beverage sales.
-The company’s overall unit case volumes fell 16% in the quarter, and its sparkling soft drink volumes fell 12% YoY.
-Likewise, volumes in the juice, dairy, and plant-based beverages category and water, enhanced water, and sports drinks category fell 20% and 24%, respectively.
-The closure of Costa Coffee retail locations in Western Europe dragged down tea and coffee volumes by 31%.
+The company’s overall unit case volumes fell 16 percent in the quarter, while its sparkling soft drink volumes fell 12 percent YoY.
+The volumes in the juice, dairy, and plant-based beverages category and water, enhanced water, and sports drinks category fell 20 percent and 24 percent, respectively.
+The closure of Costa Coffee retail locations in Western Europe dragged down tea and coffee volumes by 31 percent.

-Rival PepsiCo (NASDAQ:PEP) fared better than Coca-Cola due to strength in its snackfood business.
-PepsiCo’s second-quarter revenue declined 3.1% to $15.95 billion, and its organic revenue fell 0.3% YoY.
-The company’s second-quarter adjusted EPS were 14.3% lower at $1.32 due to lower revenue and higher costs amid the pandemic.
+Rival PepsiCo fared better than Coca-Cola due to the strength in its snackfood business.
+PepsiCo’s second-quarter revenue declined 3.1 percent to $15.95 billion, while its organic revenue fell 0.3 percent YoY.
+The company’s second-quarter adjusted EPS was 14.3 percent lower at $1.32 due to lower revenue and higher costs amid the COVID-19 pandemic.

 Coca-Cola believes the second quarter will likely be its most challenging of the year.
-Trends are improving, with its July unit case volumes falling by mid-single digits versus a 25% and 10% fall in April and June, respectively.
-Higher consumption in at-home channels and improving trends in away-from-home consumption are improving its numbers.
+Trends are improving with its July unit case volumes falling by mid-single digits compared to a 25 percent and 10 percent fall in April and June, respectively.
+Higher consumption in at-home channels and improving trends in away-from-home consumption are helping Coca-Cola's numbers.

-The company withdrew its full-year guidance in March as pandemic-related uncertainty made it difficult to estimate the outbreak’s impact on business.
-Coca-Cola’s strategy now is to focus on fewer but bigger and stronger beverage brands.
+The company withdrew its fiscal guidance in March.
+Pandemic-related uncertainty made it difficult to estimate the outbreak’s impact on the business.
+Coca-Cola plans to focus on fewer but bigger and stronger beverage brands.
 The company also continues to innovate beverages based on evolving consumer tastes.